 SCOPE: Talent using forceps to split the major and minor pectoral muscles.

-Cut the intercostal muscles in the second intercostal space [1] and bluntly dissect the thymus to expose the heart, pulmonary trunk, and aorta [2].
-Place the custom-made thoracic retractor in the intercostal space to keep the operating field accessible [3].
+Place the custom-made thoracic retractor under the pectoral muscles [1].
+Cut the intercostal muscles in the second intercostal space [2].
+Reposition the thoracic retractor to the intercostal space to keep the operating field accessible [3].

+SCOPE: Talent placing a thoracic retractor under the pectoral muscles.

 SCOPE: Talent cutting the intercostal muscle in the second intercostal space.

-SCOPE: Talent dissecting the thymus and the heart, pulmonary trunk, and aorta are exposed.

 SCOPE: Talent placing a thoracic retractor in the intercostal space.

 Rotate the mouse's lower body to improve the exposure of the pulmonary trunk [1-TXT].
-Using microscopic forceps, carefully remove the connective tissue between the vessels to separate the pulmonary trunk from the ascending aorta [2].
+Bluntly dissect the thymus to expose the heart, pulmonary trunk, and aorta [2].
+Using microscopic forceps, carefully remove the connective tissue between the vessels to separate the pulmonary trunk from the ascending aorta [3].

 The mouse’s lower body is rotated.
 TXT: Keep left leg over right leg

+SCOPE: Talent dissecting the thymus and the heart, pulmonary trunk, and aorta are exposed.

 SCOPE: The pulmonary trunk is separated from the ascending aorta by bluntly removing the connective tissue between the vessels with microscopic forceps.